mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-We have validated various times during the 2023 year that USCDI data as generated in live webchart systems appeared in generated CCDA documents.
+On a quarterly basis, USCDI data elements have been entered on test patients in live WebChart EHR systems.
+CCDA documents were then generated for those patients.
+In all cases the USCDI elements were present in the CCDA.

 #### Discussion

-We haven't had any customer complaints about missing USCDI content in CCDA documents sent to 3rd parties.
+In addition to successful manual testing, no customer complaints about missing USCDI content in CCDA documents sent to 3rd parties were reported in 2023.

 ### Measure 24: Record and Change Care Plan